bmp-43/INSPECTOR-CLI/README.md

 # Inspector

 Inspector is a modular cybersecurity toolkit aimed at making common security assessment tasks easier to perform and extend.
-It currently features a multi-threaded port scanner, a subdomain enumerator, a path enumerator, and now a basic hash identifier.
+It currently features a multi-threaded port scanner, a subdomain enumerator, a path enumerator, a banner grabber, and a **Malware Analyser** (formerly Hash Identifier) that uses the VirusTotal API for scanning.

 ## Features